su8/0verau/README.md

 To search for specific song, quickly **press** `/` and type a couple charaters of the requested music file.
 Note that **NOT** to type the charaters that control (keybindings) the music player.

 When you search for a song name and find it, make sure to erase the input with your backspace (above than Enter key), after that press the **search** key once again to bring you to the menu with the song files.

+The lyrics are harcoded to `song.lrc`, and I'm working on fetching from internet lyrics and saving them in a file, so the next time you play the same song to use this lyrics file.

+If you can, please fetch the lyrics yourself and overwrite the `song.lrc` manually or with a script, sorry for the additional work that I'm requesting from you.